Core Concepts: Team Leveling (Part 1)

 Tip 2As the match progresses, look for opportunities to group up with your allies and pick off solo enemy Heroes.
 Doing so can give your team a player advantage heading into the next objective, or more freedom to roam the map and gain an XP lead.

 Upon reaching level 20, a team is provided with options for upgrading their Heroic abilities to make them even more powerful and impactful during team fights.
 In the late game, the acquisition of XP will continue to be of less priority, as careful team fighting, acquiring objectives, and keeping lanes pushed will be the primary foci.

 After level 20, it’s time to start looking for ways to end the game.
 At this stage, many Battleground Objectives become quite powerful, and capitalizing on them can bring you victory.
 Your team should also be on the lookout for opportunities to take down individual heroes.
 Oftentimes, gaining a player advantage at this stage of the game will result in doom for your enemies.

 Tip 1If your opponents reach level 20 first, it’s critical to catch up before engaging in the next fight.
 Find ways to quickly earn XP in pursuit of that final talent, but do your best not to die in the process.

 Tip 2If you reach level 20 first, try to capitalize on your talent advantage by grouping up and starting a fight before the other team can catch up.

 TO THOSE WHO DESTROY CORES, WE SALUTE YOU!

 Thanks to all for checking in!
-Part 2 of this installment which focuses on further strategies for acquiring and utilizing XP is available here.
+Very soon we’ll publish Part 2 of this installment which will focus on further strategies for acquiring and utilizing XP.
 As ever, please be sure to let us know about what you thought of the information provided so that we can stay on track for bringing you the most helpful hints and tips that can improve your experience.
 Until then, we’ll see you in the Nexus!